ijm/fTemplateModules/README.md

 The file starts with one or more import square lines
 ( `[import other_module]` ) followed by one or more blocks of the form :
-`[function-signature ; optional-options]` followed by an optional square-line for a description, which is followed by the associated free-form text.
+`[function-signature ; optional-comma-seperated-options]` followed by an optional square-line for a doc-string description, which is followed by the associated free-form text.
+The doc-string square-line uses an additional quote: `["A defreeform text description"]` (see example below).

 As with any mixed-language parser there are some edge cases.
 Square braces `[]` were picked because they're not often used in human text and don't clash with f-srings `{}`.
 The ';' was picked as an option seperator because Python rarely uses it, and it means line-break anyway.
-Lastly `]` at the end of a line ends a doc-string so don't do that if you don't want it to end.
+Lastly `"]` at the end of a line ends a doc-string so don't do that if you don't want it to end.

 Each block is rearranged into the code :
 ```python
 def function(signature):